FortiGeek/fortigeek.github.io/README.md

 - All cluster members share the same configurations except for their host name and priority in the HA settings.

 The following are best practices for general cluster operation:
-- Ensure that heartbeat communication is present (see HA heartbeat interface).
+- Ensure proper heartbeat communication is present
+  - As a best practice, it is recommended to isolate the heartbeat devices from the user networks by connecting the heartbeat devices to a dedicated switch that is not connected to any network.
+  - The heartbeat packets contain sensitive information about the cluster configuration and may use a considerable amount of network bandwidth.
 - Enable the session synchronization option in daily operation (see FGSP basic peer setup).
 - Monitor traffic flowing in and out of the interfaces.
 ## HA - CONFIG

+## HA - TSHOOT
 >[!TIP]
 >All synchronization activity takes place over the HA heartbeat link using **TCP/UDP 703** packets.
-## HA - TSHOOT
 View HA history [^1]:

 ```